digital-botanical-gardens-initiative/ls-report-2023/manuscript.md

     <br>
   <small>
      Department of Something, University of Whatever
-     · Funded by Grant XXXXXXXX
+     · Funded by Grant XXXXXX
   </small>

 + **Jane Roe**